wells-wood-research/drMD/README.md

   - We will let drMD use defaults for `timestep` (4 fs when heavyProtons is True), `temperature` (300 K) , `logInterval` (10 ps) and `simulationType` (NpT).
   - Where we do not want a default value to be used, we have specified a value: For the`02_NVT_pre-equilibration` step we want use the *canonical (NVT)* ensemble, so we have specified the `simulationType` as `NVT`.
 For the `04_slow_step` step, we we have specified a `timestep` of 0.5 fs.

-After we run drMD, a per-run config file will be created in the `/path/to/outputDir/00_configs' directory:
+After we run drMD, a per-run config file will be created in the `/path/to/outputDir/00_configs' directory.
+You can see that

 ```yaml
 hardwareInfo: